atharaq/atharaq.github.io/calc-1-f22/syllabus.md

 ## Office of Disabilities

+It is my goal that this class be an accessible and welcoming experience for all students, including those with disabilities.
+You are welcome to talk to me at any point in the semester about course design concerns, but it is always best if we can talk as soon as possible about the need for any modifications.
 The Office of Disability Resources collaborates directly with students who identify documented disabilities to create accommodation plans, including testing accommodations, in order for students to access course content and validly demonstrate learning.
-For those students who may require accommodations, please call or email the Office of Disability Resources, (914) 251- 6035, odr@purchase.edu
+For those students who may require accommodations, please call or email the Office of Disability Resources, (914) 251-6035, [odr@purchase.edu](mailto:odr@purchase.edu).

 ## Tutoring

-Tutoring is available from the Einstein Corner.
+Tutoring for this course is available from the Einstein Corner.
 Students can make appointments via the Starfish platform.
 [More information here.](https://www.purchase.edu/academics/school-of-natural-social-sciences/academic-support/)

+## COMMUNITY HEALTH DURING COVID-19:

+To ensure that each of us has a healthy and safe learning experience, all students are required to remain informed and follow Purchase College Policy and/or any departmental, local, state, or federal laws, rules, or regulations for attending classes on campus and in a remote learning environment.

+Within courses that involve in-person contact, all students, faculty members, staff, and visitors are required to adhere to the expectations outlined on the [College’s COVID-19 website](https://www.purchase.edu/covid-19-updates-and-plans/).
+Failure to comply with requirements (e.g. wearing masks, maintaining social distancing where applicable) will result in the request to leave the classroom for that in-person class session.
+Students may also be referred to the [Office of Community Standards](https://www.purchase.edu/offices/community-standards/).

+Do not enter campus buildings if you test positive for or are experiencing any symptoms of COVID-19.
+Contact your faculty and [Health Services](https://www.purchase.edu/offices/health-services/index.php) if you need to miss class because of COVID-19 symptoms or a positive COVID-19 test result.
+The conservatory/school will address on a case by case basis student absences due to COVID-19, while awaiting test results, or during quarantine.

-## Mental Health
+## Wellness and Mental Health

-update

-Please check the [Counseling Center's website](https://www.purchase.edu/counseling-center/index.php) to learn about the various services that the Counseling Center has to offer, including remote counseling, emergency resources, hotlines, and referrals.
+Purchase College has many resources to support our students' wellness and mental health.
+Please take a look at the [Health and Wellness website](https://www.purchase.edu/campus-life/health-and-wellness/) for more information.
+In particular, check the [Counseling Center's website](https://www.purchase.edu/counseling-center/) to learn about the various services that the Counseling Center has to offer, including remote counseling, emergency resources, hotlines, and referrals.
 Take care of your mental health!

 ## Course Outline (Tentative)